-A more formal group or one-on-one coaching relationship is perhaps the most powerful way to create support and accountability.
-My Gather & Glean Homestead Mentorship Circle is a virtual space where radical homesteading women create deep connections, commit to inspired action, and get the support and tools they need to move their homesteading dreams from the Pinterest board and wish list into action.
+A more formal coaching relationship is perhaps the most powerful way to create support and accountability.
+I offer one-on-one coaching for homesteading women to get the support and tools they need to move their homesteading dreams from the Pinterest board and wish list into action.

 6) Embrace False Starts

 I recently read a book that encouraged people looking for a more simple life to start thinking of mistakes as “false starts.”

 I love that phrase!
 No one takes bold, inspired action without making some false starts.
 Some false starts are minor and inconsequential, some have more far-reaching consequences.
 But every false start is an opportunity for future growth, and by adopting a mindset that allows you to view “mistakes” or “failures” as false starts, you give yourself permission to make big leaps.

 Here’s that free printable worksheet again for you to download: How to Achieve your Homesteading Goals